CommunityDragon/Docs/binfile.md

 Each field of is associated to a type and a hash (based on its human-readable name).
 Fields are optional.

 **Note:** Structs and embeddeds work the same.
-In general, structs are favored.
-Embeddeds seem to be used to wrap types that would not be (e.g. to put a container in another container).
+The difference is internal: structs are stored as fields and embeddeds are pointers to static data.

 Data starts with the following header: